minggas/elm-hn/README.md

 type Cmd msg
 ```

 What's important to know about `Cmd` is that it is simply a type wrapper for The Elm Architecture to preserve type safety.
-Internally, TEM (the Elm Architecture) doesn't know what type you'll use for your update messages, but it will need to pass them around safely.
+Internally, TEA (the Elm Architecture) doesn't know what type you'll use for your update messages, but it will need to pass them around safely.
 It does this by wrapping it with `Cmd`.

 To put this into practice, let's create an update message for our application that will change the message being displayed to a different string.